Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Abstract

 \section{Abstract}

-This paper is a continuation of our previous work (arXiv:2507.03505), where the global existence of weak solutions with higher regularity to the compressible isentropic Navier--Stokes equations in the half-plane involving large initial data and vacuum was established.
-We extend such a result to the case of two-dimensional bounded simply connected convex domains under a Navier-slip boundary condition.
-To overcome difficulties brought by boundary, some new estimates based on the effective viscous flux and a Desjardins-type logarithmic interpolation inequality play crucial roles.
+This paper is a continuation of our previous work (arXiv:2507.03505), where the global existence and incompressible limit of weak solutions to the isentropic compressible Navier--Stokes equations in the half-plane with ripped density and large initial data were established.
+We extend such results to the case of two-dimensional bounded convex domains under a Navier-slip boundary condition.
+To overcome difficulties in the presence of a curved boundary, some new estimates based on the effective viscous flux and a Desjardins-type logarithmic interpolation inequality play decisive roles.